 Operating Results

-EBITDA declined 32.0% from US$46.8 million to US$31.8 million in 1999 and, net income declined 58.4% from US$18.4 million to US$7.7 million in 1999.
-The greater decline in net income was attributable to interest expense and income taxes remaining essentially the same in US dollar terms.
-Interest expense stayed the same in US dollars because the US dollar equivalent of CEG’s reais denominated debt increased from US$61.1 million in 1998 to US$63.3 million in 1999.
-Income taxes remained the same in US dollar terms primarily because of an accrual for pension costs that was not deductible for tax purposes.
+EBITDA declined 32.0% from US$46.8 million to US$31.8 million in 1999, and net income declined 58.4% from US$18.4 million to US$7.7 million in 1999.
+The greater decline in net income was attributable to interest expense and income taxes remaining essentially the same in US Dollar terms.
+Interest expense stayed the same in US Dollars because the US Dollar equivalent of CEG’s reais denominated debt increased from US$61.1 million in 1998 to US$63.3 million in 1999.
+Income taxes remained the same in US Dollar terms primarily because of an accrual for pension costs that was not deductible for tax purposes.

 Existing Debt

-As of December 31, 1999
+The chart below describes existing debt as of December 31, 1999: